A classic cake topper, cream cheese frosting is easy to make and tastes just heavenly. Even the plainest cake is elevated by cream cheese frosting!

-This recipe makes enough to frost a two layer cake.
-It’s more than enough for a 9 x 13 inch cake.
-If you like a LOT of frosting, go ahead and make a whole batch.
+Makes a big batch of frosting.
+This recipe makes 3 cups, enough to frost a two layer cake.
+For a 9 x 13 inch cake, if you like a LOT of frosting, go ahead and make a whole batch.
 Sometimes, if I’m feeling conservative and self-controlled (this rarely happens when it comes to frosting), I make a half batch of frosting for a 9 x 13 cake.
 It’s totally up to you.

 - Unsalted Butter: You’ll need a half stick of softened (room temperature) butter.
 Use unsalted butter because frosting just doesn’t need salt.

 - Milk: Any kind of milk will do.
 Just a few drops are added to thin the frosting, as needed.